katealenic/segmenter_online/README.md

 Official repository https://github.com/rstrudel/segmenter

-Add some changes for new classes and neural network architecture.
+Add some changes for new classes and neural network architecture and training.

  - New annotation mark: